sourcegraph/about/handbook/direction/code-graph/code-insights/index.md

 ### Code Insights builds on top of Sourcegraph's other features

 Users do not need to learn a new query language or format to use Code Insights.
 Nor will Code Insights introduce features that function differently than those "same" features in other areas of the product, confusing users.
-Code Insights is built atop Sourcegraph Search and will build with Sourcegraph's other features rather than implement its own versions of any functionalit.
+Code Insights is built atop Sourcegraph Search and will build with Sourcegraph's other features rather than implement its own versions of any functionality.

 **What this looks like:**